 The ResilientAfrica Network (RAN) funded by USAID is a partnership of 18 African universities in 13 countries.
-It is led by Makerere University with George Washington University’s Disaster Resilience Leadership Academy, Stanford University and the Center for Strategic and International Studies (CSIS) as partners.
+It is led by Makerere University with the Initiative for Disaster Resilience and Humanitarian Affairs Elliott School of International Affairs at George Washington University, Stanford University and the Center for Strategic and International Studies (CSIS) as partners.
 RAN is one of eight development labs under the Higher Education Solutions Network (HESN) in the office of Science and Technology (OST), USAID.
 The RAN program is led by Prof. William Bazeyo (Makerere University, Uganda) the HESN Development Lab Director for RAN.

 RAN will strengthen the resilience of communities by nurturing and scaling innovations from the different universities.
 It will apply science and technology to strengthen the resilience of African communities against natural and man-made stresses.
 Its objectives are to: